 Arrive in Manali in the morning and take in the town.
 Walk to the Jogini Falls, pick up a random shepherd trail and get your body in mountain mode.

-The trail ascends gradually and will take you above the tree line.
-See fabulous views of the entire Manali valley and peaks like Hanuman Tibba, Makarbeh and Shikharbeh among others.
+We will start from Manali with a drive to Gulba/ 14 Mod where we will find our horses and crew waiting for us.
+From here, the trail ascends gradually and will take you above the treeline with fabulous views of the entire Manali valley and peaks like Hanuman Tibba, Makarbeh, Shikharbeh among others.

 - Camping Tents, Kitchen tents, Sleeping bags (Holofill) and Carry mats.

 - Nutritious, high-calorie vegetarian food will be served for the whole trek.

 - Trekking guide, paragliding pilot, cook and camp helpers.

 - Porters/ Horses to carry loads on the whole route.